rust-qualification/rust-specification/expressions/operator-expressions/comparison-expressions/comparison-expressions.md

 - The type of the left operand of a not-equals expression shall implement the `core::cmp::PartialEq` trait and the type of the right operand is the trait implementation type parameter.
 - The value of a not-equals expression is the result of `core::cmp::PartialEq::ne(&left_operand, &right_operand)`.

 2.4.3.14.
-The following operations are defined for bool:
+The following operations are defined for bool: <a name="comparison-tables"></a>
 ### Equality

 | a     | b     | a == b |